Are you interested in a combined hospital and extras policy? Find out what you need to know before getting cover

 Whether services and procedures such IVF, heart surgery and psychiatric services are covered or not will depend on the insurer, but typically most insurers will not cover cosmetic surgery, alternative medicines and any surgery or hospital treatments for which Medicare does not offer a benefit.

-While hospital cover is insurance you only claim on if you become ill or injured and need to go to hospital, extras cover is insurance that you claim on regularly to reimburse you for general services that aren’t covered by Medicare.
+While hospital cover is insurance you only claim on if you become ill or injured and need to go to hospital, extras can reimburse you for general services that aren’t covered by Medicare.
 These can include:

 - General dental care (e.g. cleaning, fillings, extractions)